 Yes, as long as you have not already requested a replacement card.
 If you have already requested a replacement for a lost/stolen card, destroy the old card you have found, as it is no longer valid.
 To verify the balance left on the card you have found call AL Vantage Customer Support at 1-866-295-2955 or go online to AL Vantage Debit Card Account to obtain this information.

-Contact your local UC Inquiry/Support Unit at 1-800-361-4524.
+Contact the Legal Division of ADOL at (334) 242-8376.
 They will instruct you on how to file for the benefits which are owed to the deceased.

-Beginning January 8, 2008, the form 1099G is available via the Internet.
-For the tax year 2007 and subsequent years, you may CLICK HERE to print a copy of your 1099G.
-For information on benefits paid prior to 2007, you may either send us a written request including your name, social security number, signature and the year you are requesting to Alabama Department of Labor, Room 5228, 649 Monroe Street, Montgomery, AL 36131 or fax us a request to (334) 353-8995 giving us a current mailing address or a fax number to have the Form 1099G Faxed to you.
+The Form 1099G is available online for the current tax year, and the five previous tax years.
+To access the Form 1099G for these years, you may Click Here to print a copy.
+For information on benefits paid prior to these tax years, you may either send a written request to Alabama Department of Labor, Room 2225,649 Monroe Street, Montgomery, AL 36131, or fax the request to (334) 242-2304.
+Your request should include your name, social security number, the year you are requesting, and your signature.
+Please provide your current mailing address or a fax number where you would like the Form 1099G to be returned.

 Yes, beginning January 1, 1997, you have the option of having Federal Withholding taxes withheld at the current rate of 10%.